-James holds the Gus A. Stavros Eminent Scholar Chair at Florida State University, where he directs the Stavros Center for the Advancement of Free Enterprise and Economic Education.
-He is the coauthor of Economics: Private and Public Choice, (South-Western/Cengage Learning), a widely used principles of economics text that is now in its thirteenth edition.
-He is also co-author of Economic Freedom of the World, an annual report that provides data on the institutions and policies of 141 countries.
-He served as Chief Economist of the Joint Economic Committee of the U. S. Congress during 1999-2000.
-He is a past president of the Southern Economic Association and the Association for Free Enterprise Education.
+Jim holds the Gus A. Stavros Eminent Scholar Chair at Florida State University, where he directs the Stavros Center for the Advancement of Free Enterprise and Economic Education.
+He is the coauthor of Economics: Private and Public Choice, (Cengage South-Western Press, 2015), a widely used principles of economics text now in its 16th edition.
+He is also the coauthor of the annual report, Economic Freedom of the World, which provides information on the consistency of institutions and policies with economic freedom for more than 150 countries.
+His publications have appeared in scholarly journals, including the American Economic Review, Journal of Political Economy, Journal of Economic Education, Southern Economic Journal, and Journal of Institutional and Theoretical Economics.
+During 1999-2000, he served as Chief Economist of the Joint Economic Committee of the U. S. Congress.
+He is a past President of the Southern Economic Association and the Association of Private Enterprise Education.
 His Ph.D. in economics is from the University of Washington.
-A member of the Mont Pelerin Society, Gwartney was invited by the Putin administration in March 2000 to make presentations and have discussions with leading Russian economists about the future of the Russian economy.
-In 2004 he received the Adam Smith Award of the Association of Private Enterprise Education.
+Jim can be reached at: email@example.com.